 - Contact lenses- If you wear them.
 Make sure you pack enough for your trip.
 For more tips, check out my guide tor travel with glasses and contacts.

 Carry-on First Aid Kit

-In addition to the above, you’ll also want to pack a small first aid kit.
+In addition to the above items, it’s a good idea to pack a small first aid kit with you in your carry-on baggage when you travel.
 I usually pack this separately from my toiletry kit because I don’t have to access it often.
-Make sure you know how to treat minor cuts and wounds.
-This can save you from having to make a trip to a clinic.
-Look for a kit with:
+Your first aid kit should include:

 - Bandages- in various sizes.

 - Gauze- to cover larger wounds.

 - Moleskin- to cover blisters from walking and hiking.

 - Antibiotic ointment- to prevent cuts and burns from getting infected.

 I like the First Aid Only 298 Piece All-Purpose First Aid Kit.
 It’s a bit bulky but it contains a good amount of gear for treating minor wounds, burns, and blisters.